-MR 2.1.6.
+MR 2.1.7.
 Standard of Review.

-(a) Burden of Proof.

-(1) The burden of proof is upon the Petitioner who seeks an Order of Protection to prove by a preponderance of the evidence the truth of the allegations stated in the petition.

-SOURCE: 7 GCA § 40104(a).

-(2) Immediate and present danger to the Petitioner or minor child/ren shall constitute good cause for the issuance of an Order of Protection.

-SOURCE: 7 GCA § 40104(b).

-(3) The Rules of Evidence do not apply to ex parte hearings for Temporary Orders of Protection.
-The Rules of Evidence are applicable to any final hearing on the merits in a petition for protection from abuse.

-SOURCE: 7 GCA § 40104(a).

-(b) Additional Evidence Required on Ex Parte Application.

-(1) A party seeking removal of another party from the family residence under MR 2.1.4 (a)(4) on ex parte petition must provide, to the satisfaction of the court, proof of ownership of the family residence or leasehold.

-SOURCE: 7 GCA § 40105.

-NOTE: Pursuant to the authority granted by 1 GCA § 1606, the reference to Rule 14 was altered to reflect its adoption in the Miscellaneous Rules of the Local Rules of the Superior Court of Guam.

-(2) A party seeking temporary custody of minor children of the parties under MR 2.1.4.(a)(6) on ex parte petition must provide proof, by a preponderance of the evidence, of immediate and present danger of abuse to the minor children.
+- (a) Burden of Proof. - (1) The burden of proof is upon the Petitioner who seeks an Order of Protection to prove by a preponderance of the evidence the truth of the allegations stated in the petition. - (2) Immediate and present danger to the Petitioner or minor child/ren shall constitute good cause for the issuance of a Temporary Order of Protection in an ex parte proceeding. - (3) The Rules of Evidence do not apply to ex parte hearings for Temporary Orders of Protection; however, The Rules of Evidence are applicable to Permanent Orders of Protection. - (b) Additional Evidence Required on Ex Parte Application. - (1) A party seeking removal of another party from the family residence under MR 2.1.5 (a)(2) on ex parte application must provide, to the satisfaction of the Court, proof of ownership of the family residence or leasehold. - (2) A party seeking temporary custody of minor children of the parties under MR 2.1.5.(a)(4) on ex parte application must provide proof, by a preponderance of the evidence, of immediate and present danger of abuse to the minor children.

-SOURCE: 7 GCA § 40104(b).

-NOTE: Pursuant to the authority granted by 1 GCA § 1606, the reference to Rule 14 was altered to reflect its adoption in the Miscellaneous Rules of the Local Rules of the Superior Court of Guam.
+2024 NOTE: Past publications state the sources for this rule as follows: 7 GCA § 40104(a) for subsection (a)(1); 7 GCA § 40104(b) for subsection (a)(2); 7 GCA § 40104(a) as the source for subsection (a)(3); 7 GCA § 40105 for subsection (b)(1); and 7 GCA § 40104(b) for subsection (b)(2).

-MR 2.1.7.
+MR 2.1.8.
 Contempt.

-(a) Civil Contempt.

-(1) Upon violation of a protective order, or a court-approved consent agreement of the parties, the Court may hold the Respondent in contempt, as follows:

-(A) If the judge certifies that he or she saw or heard conduct constituting contempt and it was committed in the actual presence of the court, and any person found guilty of such contempt may be punished summarily by a fine not exceeding \$25.00 or by imprisonment not exceeding five days or by both.
+- (a) Contempt. - (1) Upon violation of an Order of Protection, or a court-approved consent agreement of the parties, the Court may hold the Respondent in contempt, as follows: - (A) If the judge certifies that he or she saw or heard conduct constituting contempt and it was committed in the actual presence of the Court, and any person found guilty of such contempt may be punished summarily by a fine not exceeding \$25.00 or by imprisonment not exceeding five days or by both.
 The order of contempt shall recite the facts and shall be signed by the judge and entered of record.

-(B) Other than as provided by subsection (A), contempt shall be prosecuted on notice and a hearing.
-Any person found guilty of contempt, other than as provided by subsection (A), may be subject to the same penalty as a person found guilty of a petty misdemeanor, which is, a definite term set by the court not to exceed sixty (60) days imprisonment.
+(B) Other than as provided by subsection (A), civil and criminal contempt shall be prosecuted on notice and a hearing.
+Any person found guilty of contempt, other than as provided by subsection (A), may be subject to the same penalty as a person found guilty of a petty misdemeanor, which is, a definite term set by the Court not to exceed sixty (60) days imprisonment and fine not to exceed \$500.

-SOURCES: 7 GCA §§ 40109, 34101(a) and (b); 9 GCA § 80.34.
+SOURCE: 7 GCA §§ 40109, 34101(a) and (b); 9 GCA § 80.34.
+People v.
+Torres, 2008 Guam 26.

-MR 2.1.8.
+MR 2.1.9.
 Firearms.